macaodha/batdetect2/docs/source/legacy/index.md

-# Legacy documentation
+# BatDetect2 v1.0 documentation

-This section documents the previous BatDetect2 workflow.
+This section documents the BatDetect2 workflow for version 1.

 Use these pages if you need to keep working with the older `batdetect2 detect` command or the older `batdetect2.api` interface.

 For new projects, we recommend the current workflow: